dff180/pishadertoy/README.md

 Running
 -------
-* Start from Raspberry Pi terminal
+* Start from Raspberry Pi console or via SSH client

 * Exit program with CTRL-C